dlang-tour/english/vibed/json-rest-interface.md

         Chapter[] getChapters();
     }

-To actual fill the data structures, we have to inherit from the interface and implement the business logic:
+To actually fill the data structures, we have to inherit from the interface and implement the business logic:

     class Rest: IRest {